 RTA Service Changes

-Due to the pandemic, all RTA customer service offices are closed.
+Starting early in the pandemic, all RTA customer service offices were closed.
 Updates on RTA-managed ridership programs can be found below.

 Reduced Fare and Ride Free Programs